 Your doctor might call it diabetic neuropathy.
 It’s pain in your nerves, not in your bones.
 It happens when high blood sugar harms the nerve fibers.
 You can get it anywhere in your body, but it most often affects your legs and feet.

-Anywhere from 60%-70% of people with diabetes have some sort of neuropathy.
+Anywhere from 60%-70% of people with diabetes have develop sort of neuropathy.
 Most get it after having the disease for 10 years or more.
 There are many types.
 But the two most likely to cause problems with your joints are peripheral and autonomic neuropathy.

-This is the most common form of diabetic joint pain.
+This is the most common form of diabetic joint and nerve pain.
 It can affect your legs, arms, hands, feet, fingers, and toes.
 With ongoing diabetes, joints can no longer respond like they should to the strain and stress placed on them.
 As a result, they sustain small traumas and even tiny breaks called microfractures.
 The symptoms, which are usually worse at night, include:

 - Less sensitivity to pain or temperature